twobitunicorn/brackets-stencil-language/README.md

-# brackets-stencil-language
+# Stencil language for Brackets

-Adding a language extension to Brackets.
+A simple extension adding file support and htlm highlighting when opening stencil templates.